Johnny Ringo (TV series)

 Johnny Ringo is an American Western television series starring Don Durant that aired on CBS from October 1, 1959, until September 29, 1960.
-It is loosely based on the life of the notorious gunfighter and outlaw Johnny Ringo, also known as John Peters Ringo or John B. Ringgold, who tangled with Wyatt Earp, Doc Holliday, and Buckskin Franklyn Leslie.
+It is loosely based on the life of notorious gunfighter and outlaw Johnny Ringo, also known as John Peters Ringo or John B. Ringgold, who tangled with Wyatt Earp, Doc Holliday, and Buckskin Franklyn Leslie.
 "There really was a gunfighter-turned-lawman named Johnny Ringo in the 1880s, though it is doubtful that his exploits resembled those portrayed in this series."

 Synopsis

-This fictional account has Ringo putting aside his gunfighting ways to become the 27-year-old sheriff of fictitious Velardi in the Arizona Territory.
-Ringo has two deputies: William Charles Jr., or Cully, played by Mark Goddard and Case Thomas, portrayed by Terence De Marney, who is also a storekeeper and formerly the town drunk.
+Ringo puts aside his gunfighting ways to become the 27-year-old sheriff of fictional Velardi in the Arizona Territory.
+Ringo has two deputies: William Charles Jr., or Cully (Mark Goddard), and Case Thomas (Terence De Marney), who is also a storekeeper and formerly the town drunk.
 Case is killed in a robbery in the episode "Border Town", which aired on March 17, 1960.
-Case's daughter, Laura Thomas, played by Karen Sharpe, is Ringo's girlfriend in the series.
+Case's daughter, Laura Thomas (Karen Sharpe), is Ringo's girlfriend in the series.
 Michael Hinn appeared in nine episodes as George Haig.

-In the episode entitled "The Posse", Richard Devon plays Jessie Mead, a former Ringo friend who storms into town asking that he be jailed for protection from a pursuing posse, which Mead claims is really a lynch mob.
+In the episode "The Posse", Richard Devon plays Jessie Mead, a former friend of Ringo who storms into town asking that he be jailed for protection from a pursuing posse, which Mead claims is really a lynch mob.
 Mead breaks a storefront glass to compel Ringo to arrest him.
 Actually, Mead has conspired with three others to rob the bank while the townspeople are diverted from their regular activities to pressure Ringo into turning Mead over to "the posse", the members of which are the other criminals.
 Ringo urges caution, but the irate townspeople want to take the matter into their own hands.